 Prostate Cancer Clinical Trial

-Prostate Screening for Men With Inherited Risk of Developing Aggressive Prostate Cancer, PATROL Study
+Prostate Cancer Screening for People at Genetic Risk for Aggressive Disease, PATROL Study

 This study investigates ways to detect prostate cancer earlier in men who are at increased genetic risk of developing prostate cancer that forms, grows, or spreads quickly (aggressive).
 Studying samples of blood, urine, and/or tissue in the laboratory may help doctors further understand the genetics of prostate cancer and help identify ways to detect cancer earlier, thereby improving treatment and methods of early detection in the future.